gaehlerm/SoftwareEngineering/README.md

 ## Open Closed Principle

-The Open Closed Principle says that an object should be open for extension and closed for modification.
-One example is defining an interface.
-This allows you to add as many objects to this interface as you want while it is fairly expensive to change the interface.
+The Open Closed Principle was first mentioned by Bertrand Meyer in 1988.
+It says that an object should be open for extension and closed for modification.
+The original version states that one should use inheritance to achieve this goal.
+This is an unfortunate choice.
+Robert C. Martin and others suggest using interfaces instead.
+Interfaces allow you to add as many implementations as you want while it is fairly expensive to change the interface itself.
 Each class implementing that interface would have to be changed as well.
-#ask the internet to get some examples and more explanations

 Liskov substitution principle

 // No inheritance no Liskov?
 Is the rectangle-square only an example or a metaphor?